 Grenoble marks the end of the Route Napoleon — YAY, you made it!

 Stop in Grenoble for a stint of city exploration; take the iconic bubble-shaped cable car up to the top of La Bastille hill and admire the sweeping views of the city and snow-capped mountains beyond.

 In the winter, the Southern Alps surrounding Grenbole are a thriving base for snowboarders, skiers, and even wingsuited daredevils.
 In the summer, the rivers and freshly melted mountains are filled with adventure-seekers of all kinds — you can go canyoning, rafting, and even paragliding over the Chartreuse peaks (pssst: check the latest prices and book your own tandem paragliding experience in Grenoble!).

-If you feel like Grenoble might be a spot you’d like to spend longer in, you might be tempted by the city’s latest offerings: a 5 day extreme canyoning course which sees you climbing, jumping, swimming, and rappelling through the wilderness surrounding Grenoble (including a massive rappel session down France’s second highest waterfall — 50 meters, jaysus!).
+If you feel like Grenoble might be a spot you’d like to spend longer in, you might be tempted by the city’s latest offerings: a 5-day extreme canyoning course that sees you climbing, jumping, swimming, and rappelling through the wilderness surrounding Grenoble (including a massive rappel session down France’s second highest waterfall — 50 meters, jaysus!).

 FAQs about the Route Napoleon: South of France Road trip

 Where does the Route Napoleon start and finish?